Trinity (nuclear test): Site today

 In September 1953, about 650 people attended the first Trinity Site open house.
 Visitors to a Trinity Site open house are allowed to see the ground zero and McDonald Ranch House areas.
 More than seventy years after the test, residual radiation at the site was about ten times higher than normal background radiation in the area.
 The amount of radioactive exposure received during a one-hour visit to the site is about half of the total radiation exposure which a U.S. adult receives on an average day from natural and medical sources.

-On December 21, 1965, the 51500 acre Trinity Site was declared a National Historic Landmark district, and on October 15, 1966, was listed on the National Register of Historic Places.
+On December 21, 1965, the 51500 acre Trinity Site was declared a National Historic Landmark district, and on October 15, 1966, it was listed on the National Register of Historic Places.
 The landmark includes the base camp where the scientists and support group lived, ground zero where the bomb was placed for the explosion, and the McDonald ranch house, where the plutonium core to the bomb was assembled.
 One of the old instrumentation bunkers is visible beside the road just west of ground zero.
 An inner oblong fence was added in 1967, and the corridor barbed wire fence that connects the outer fence to the inner one was completed in 1972.

-A special tour of the site was conducted on July 16, 1995, to mark the 50th anniversary of the Trinity test.
-About 5,000 visitors arrived to commemorate the occasion, the largest crowd for any open house.
-Since then, the open houses have usually averaged two to three thousand visitors.
-The site is still a popular destination for those interested in atomic tourism, though it is only open to the public twice a year during the Trinity Site Open House on the first Saturdays of April and October.
-In 2014, the White Sands Missile Range announced that due to budgetary constraints, the site would only be open once a year, on the first Saturday in April.
-In 2015, this decision was reversed, and two events were scheduled, in April and October.
-The base commander, Brigadier General Timothy R. Coffin, explained that:
+The Trinity monument, a rough-sided, lava-rock obelisk about 12 ft high, marks the explosion's hypocenter.
+It was erected in 1965 by Army personnel using local rocks taken from the western boundary of the range.
+A special tour of the site on July 16, 1995 (marking the 50th anniversary of the Trinity test) attracted 5,000 visitors.
+Since then, the site has been open to the public on the first Saturdays of April and October.